NETWAYS/ansible-role-logstash/README.md

 * Pipeline configuration managed in an external git repository
 * A default pipeline which will read from different Redis keys and write into Elasticsearch

+It will work with the standard Elastic Stack packages and Elastics OSS variant.

 Requirements
 ------------